Hellifield - Otterburn - Bell Busk - Eshton - Flasby - Skipton

 To download a printed copy of the current leaflet click here.

 For further important information about the walks (including travel details) please click here.

 Please note that on days when engineering work causes alterations to the published timetable planned walks are likley to be cancelled.
 Please check details of individual walks for up to date information.

-Kirkby Stephen Station - Tommy Road - Lammerside Castle - Nateby - Eden Viaducts - Kirkby Stephen.
+Kirkby Stephen Station - Lammerside Castle - Eden Viaducts - Kirkby Stephen town

 The Ribblehead Viaduct is the highlight of the route with its magnificent 24 arches spanning Batty Moss over 100 feet below.
 Join the Ribblehead Tours to look at the archaeological sites and the history of the Viaduct.
 Hear how the navvies lived and built this tremendous structure with assistance from steam cranes and muscle power.
 Places of interest that will be visited are the site of the Batty Green Shanty Town including the site of the hospital, the narrow-gauge tramway, the maintenance shed for the steam locomotives, the brickworks, lime kilns, the stone sorting area and the Viaduct itself.

 To join a tour, meet at the Heritage Centre on Ribblehead Station at 10.25 am. for a tour of the Viaduct site which lasts about 2 hours.
 The tours cross rough moorland and all participants should wear stout footwear and bring warm and waterproof clothing.

 A longer tour is available (also starting at 10.25) which, after visiting the viaduct continues past the Blea Moor signal box and on to view the southern entrance of Blea Moor tunnel.
 Anyone joining this longer tour should bring with them a packed lunch.

 All tours are free of charge.

 Trains from Leeds arrive at 10.06 and from Carlisle at 10.17